 I’m New!
 What should I know?

-Good Shepherd is a congregation of Bible-believing Christians intent on growing in faith and walking with our Savior, as well as going into the community with the message of Jesus.
-We support Christian education through Good Shepherd Lutheran School which has classrooms for Preschool through 8th grade.
+Good Shepherd is a congregation of Bible-believing Christians intent on growing in faith and walking with our Savior, as well as spreading the message of Jesus in our surrounding communities.
+We support Christian education through Good Shepherd Lutheran School, which has classrooms for Preschool through 8th grade.
 We are affiliated with the Wisconsin Evangelical Lutheran Synod (WELS).
 We share ministry and are in fellowship with congregations and ministries of this church body around the world.

 For more detailed information regarding our values and church history, please call 952-432-5527 and ask to speak with a pastor.